Chief Financial Officer

 Revenue by Product Category

-CAP revenue continues to be the largest proportion of Dechra's business at 70.7%, up from 67.0% in the prior year.
-CAP grew 23.1% in the year from market penetration, product launches and the addition of the AST Farma and Le Vet portfolio.
-Equine revenue grew strongly by 21.1% in the year, with growth driven by the EU and by acquisition.
-FAP revenue accelerated by 19.1% driven by strong core growth in the EU and the acquisition of Venco.
-Nutrition revenue was broadly flat on the prior year; however, performance in the second half of the year improved with increased focus and the relaunch of the cat diet range.
+CAP revenue continues to be the largest proportion of Dechra's business at 70.1%, down from 70.6% in the prior year.
+CAP grew 5.5% in the year from market penetration, product launches and the addition of Mirataz.
+Equine revenue grew by 6.1% in the year, with growth driven by the Caledonian acquisition.
+FAP revenue accelerated by 33.5% driven by strong core growth in the EU and the acquisition of Venco.
+Nutrition revenue slightly declined on the prior year.

 Revenue by Product Category (at AER)

 Underlying Gross Profit for the existing business declined by 90 bps to 56.8% and the consolidated Underlying Gross Profit declined by 110 bps to 56.6%, reflecting the greater proportion of FAP sales.

 Underlying Selling, General and Administrative Expenses (SG&A)

 SG&A costs grew from £125.7 million in the prior year to £134.9 million in the current year, an increase of 7.3% (at AER).
 This represents growth from both acquired and the existing businesses, and infrastructure cost added to manage the acquisitions and drive further growth.